malexsmith/3700_Assignment_1_dispersal/README.md

-# ZOO*3700 Assignment 2 : Dispersal among deep-sea vents inferred from public mtDNA sequences
+# ZOO*3700 Assignment 1 : Dispersal among and between deep-sea vents inferred from public mtDNA sequences

-# These code blocks will help you download public DNA sequences, align them, and create phylogenies to complete assignment 2.
+# These code blocks will help you download public DNA sequences, align them, and create phylogenies to complete Assignment 1.
 Please note that you should have the most up to date version of R installed along with R studio and that you are connected to the internet throughout.

 # To start off, if this is the first time you're using R (or if you need a new version), visit here https://cran.rstudio.com/ and choose the download that corresponds to your computer.
 Then, AFTER installing R, visit here to download Rstudio desktop for your computer https://posit.co/download/rstudio-desktop/.

-Make sure to install R BEFORE installing R studio.
+# Make sure to install R BEFORE installing R studio.

-# You need at least 4.3.3. version of R. Check this by entering:
+# You will need at least version 4.3.3 of R. You can check this by entering:

 R.version